 Have you noticed changes in your dog's behavior?
 Something as simple as your dog sleeping more or becoming less active might prompt you to contact your vet about possible causes.
 Is he eating less than he used to or licking his paws more often?
-There could be certain dietary or environmental reasons for the changes in your dog's behavior that your vet can help you better understand.
+There could be certain nutritional or environmental reasons for the changes in your dog's behavior that your vet can help you better understand.

 Finding the right questions to ask can be the hardest part of speaking with your vet about your dog's health.
 Here are some questions on common health conditions in dogs to help start the conversation.